theminstack/factor/README.md

 )
 ```

-Now the app can use the Factor instead of the original hook.
+The Factor can be used in place of the original hook.

 ```tsx
 const {